"It feels like I'm having sex with a butcher knife..."

 "I get this shooting pain throughout my back and abdomen with penetration..."

 "...Every time my partner mentions having sex I feel anxiety"

-It's 2022 and the medical field still perpetuates the belief that painful sex isn't a concern, it's normal to have pain as a woman, or it's all in your head and you just need a glass of wine to relax.
+It's 2023, and the medical field still perpetuates the belief that painful sex isn't a concern.
 After all, many insurances won't even cover treatment for painful intercourse as it's not seen as a necessary part of living.

 What is Vaginismus?